Campbell County, Wyoming Population and Housing Narrative Profile:

-The total school enrollment in Campbell County was 9,600 in 2009.
-Nursery school and kindergarten enrollment was 1,300 and elementary or high school enrollment was 6,900 children.
-College or graduate school enrollment was 1,500.
+The total school enrollment for Campbell County School District was 8,100 in 2017.
+College or graduate school enrollment was 2,165.

-In 2009, for the employed population 18 years and older, the leading industries in Campbell County were mining and oil 23%, and Educational services, and health care, and social assistance,19%.
+In 2017, for the employed population 18 years and older, the leading industries in Campbell County were mining and oil 24%, and Educational services 10%, and health care and social assistance 9%.